Simplify Copilot Alternative 2026: Smarter Auto-Apply Stack

 8 min read

-What Simplify Actually Costs (And What You Get)
+What Simplify Actually Costs in 2026

-The 3 Things Simplify Does Not Do
+The 3 Things Simplify Still Does Not Do in 2026

 Where Simplify Gets It Right

-They have over 1 million users for a reason.
-The free browser extension is genuinely useful for autofilling job applications.
-It saves time on the repetitive parts: name, email, phone number, work history.
-If you are manually filling out 20 applications a day, that autofill alone saves you hours.
+They have 1M+ users and 200M+ applications processed for a reason.
+The free Chrome extension is genuinely useful for autofilling the repetitive parts: name, email, phone, work history.
+If you are manually filling out 20 applications a day, that autofill alone saves hours.
+The job tracker is clean.
+The cover letter generator is serviceable.
+None of that is in dispute.

 Everything Simplify Does Plus What It Does Not